ministryofjustice/moj-frontend/docs/patterns/electronic-signature/_designs.md

 eleventyComputed:
   override:eleventyNavigation: false
 ---
-A Figma link was not included when this pattern was added.
+A Figma link was not included when this pattern was added but you can [view example images](/patterns/electronic-signature/#example-tab).

 There may be more information in the [‘electronic signature’ Github discussion]({{ githuburl }}).
-You can also view the pattern images in the overview.

 ## Contribute a Figma link